azuredk/docker-on-azure-hol/exercise03/02-images/README.md

 $ docker pull microsoft/aspnet
 ```

-We can now run the image locally within our virtual machine like so:
+We can now run the image on our Azure VM or locally within our virtual machine (from the private lab) like so:
 ```
 $ docker run -t -i microsoft/aspnet /bin/bash
 ```